 Color options include chalk (grey), charcoal (black) coral (pink) and the newest entry is mint (light green).
 At such a cheap price point, you may be tempted to get more than one, especially for family homes as a new Broadcast app allows you to talk to any Google Home device in the house.

 Google Home Mini deals have been strong of late as Google is keen to catch up to the Amazon Echo Dot sales, so you'll rarely have to pay the full RRP.
+Check out our full Google Home Mini review for the full rundown on the diminutive smart speaker.

 The standard Google Home was the first smart speaker Google released.
 It costs a fair bit more than the Home Mini, but the more powerful speaker can be worth it if you want to play louder music.
 It's a great middle option between the choice of three speakers and considerably cheaper than the high-end Google Home Max.